hasura/graphql-engine/docs/graphql/manual/migrations/config-v1/manage-migrations.rst

 .. code-block:: bash

    # (available after version v1.0.0-alpha45)
-   # create migration files (note that this will only export public schema from postgres)
+   # create migration files (note that this will only export the public schema from postgres)
    hasura migrate create "init" --from-server

    # note down the version